web3/web3.js/docs/web3.rst

     import Web3 from 'web3';

-    // "Web3.providers.givenProvider" will be set if in an Ethereum supported browser. const web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', net, options);
+    // "Web3.givenProvider" will be set in a Ethereum supported browser. const web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', net, options);

     > web3.eth